chwba/docker-logitechmediaserver-rpi2/README.md

 **CAUTION: WILL STOP/DELETE ALL DOCKER CONTAINERS/IMAGES**

 #### Automatic updates:
-To activate daily updates just create a task with the following content:
+To activate daily updates just create a task with the following content which runs every day:

 ssh -q root@your-rasp-ip /storage/.kodi/docker/getlms.sh